Precipitated Withdrawal: Symptoms, Causes, and Treatment

 precipitated withdrawal treatment

-Besides that, precipitated withdrawal can also lead to dehydration and electrolyte imbalance.
-Due to excessive sweating, vomiting, and diarrhea, it’s crucial to stay hydrated.
-Hospitalized patients are usually closely monitored and administered IV fluids.
+Precipitated withdrawal can also lead to dehydration and electrolyte imbalance caused by excessive sweating, vomiting, and diarrhea.
+Hospitalized patients are usually closely monitored and administered IV fluids, so it is crucial to remain hydrated when undergoing outpatient recovery.

 Opioid withdrawal, whether it’s precipitated or not, can be particularly dangerous during pregnancy and is associated with preterm birth and miscarriage.
 If you’re pregnant and struggling with opioid addiction, seek medical help immediately.

 Patients with pre-existing health problems and mental health disorders may also be at a heightened risk of precipitated withdrawal complications.
-So, if you or someone you love is displaying the following symptoms while going through precipitated withdrawal, call 911 or go to an emergency room as soon as possible:
+If you or someone you love is displaying the following symptoms while going through precipitated withdrawal, call 911 or go to an emergency room as soon as possible:

 • Body stiffness